alantgeo/vicmap2osm/README.md

 In the real world where you have different unit numbers for townhouses or villas ideally you'd have different addresses in OSM using `addr:unit` but have each located on each dwelling.

-Where you have an apartment building containing multiple units, this import chooses to avoid ovelapping addresses each with a different `addr:unit` instead creating a single node with `addr:flats`.
+Where you have an apartment building containing multiple units, this import chooses to avoid overlapping addresses each with a different `addr:unit` instead creating a single node with `addr:flats`.

 Where possible, unit numbers are reduced to ranges, for example to create `addr:flats=1-5;10-15;20` instead of `addr:flats=1;2;3;4;5;10;11;12;13;14;15;20`.